al2me6/evanescence/README.md

 ## License

+&copy; 2020-2022 Alvin Q. Meng

-This project is released under the GNU Affero GPL license, version 3.
+This program is released under the GNU Affero GPL, version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.